Reinventing FP&A for the pandemic and beyond has been saved

 Reinventing FP&A for the pandemic and beyond

-In this issue of CFO Insights, we’ll explore few key questions—and address the very real possibility that the fallout from the pandemic may create even greater expectations of FP&A and both alter and expand its responsibilities.
+In this issue of CFO Insights, we’ll explore these and other questions—and address the very real possibility that the fallout from the pandemic may create even greater expectations of FP&A and both alter and expand its responsibilities.
 In fact, whatever lessons can be gleaned from the pandemic’s toll could better prepare FP&A functions and their leaders for an unpredictable future.

 - Impact of COVID-19 pandemic on FP&A

 - What’s changing in the world of FP&A?